 For a free legal consultation, call (404) 888-8888

 If you experience an accident with a driver who flees the scene and you have an uninsured or underinsured motorist policy, you can receive coverage up to the limits of your policy.
 As per Georgia state laws, policy minimums start at $25,000 for bodily injuries or death.
 You can also opt for higher coverage limits based on your needs and willingness to pay for more coverage from your insurer.

 If the value of your losses exceeds the limits of your policy, you may be able to use another policy that you have.
 For example, a collision or comprehensive policy may offer more coverage for your hit-and-run accident.

 In some cases, losses to property or belongings can be included in a homeowners’ insurance policy.
-However, you can only seek such compensation and file a claim for specific losses if they meet your insurance company’s criteria for coverage.
+However, your Atlanta car accident lawyer can only seek compensation and file a claim for specific losses if they meet your insurance company’s criteria for coverage.
 If you do not have insurance, you will likely have to pay for the damages and losses yourself.

 Compensable Damages in a Hit-and-Run Case

 As is true for other types of accidents, the amount of compensation you will likely be eligible for will depend on the value of your losses.
 These include losses such as:

 It is important to remember that any compensation you can get from a hit-and-run accident is contingent upon having enough proof to show that you sustained specific losses and injuries, and that these fall under compensable damages.

 You can use invoices or bills to calculate how much you should receive in compensation.
 Your damages must also fall within the coverage limits of any applicable insurance policies you hold.

 Call Bader Scott Injury Lawyers About Your Hit-and-Run Accident Today